fjvallarino/monomer/tasks.md

     - Delayed until this point to try to settle down interfaces
     - Validate stack assigns space correctly
     - Refactor modules where consistency is lacking
+  - Make sure WidgetTask/Node association is preserved if node location in tree changes

 - Pending
   - Add header in all files, indicating license and documenting what the module does